Negotiations to end apartheid in South Africa: Record of Understanding: September 1992

 This concession on the ANC's part was in keeping with an evolving internal debate, much of which revolved around a paper published during the same period in the African Communist by Joe Slovo, an influential SACP leader and negotiator.
 Slovo, urging the ANC-SACP alliance to take a long-term view on the transition, proposed making strategic concessions to the NP's demands, including the incorporation of a "sunset clause" which would allow a transitional period of temporary power-sharing to appease white politicians, bureaucrats, and military men.
 In February 1993, the National Executive Committee of the ANC formally endorsed the sunset clause proposal and the idea of a five-year coalition GNU, a decision which was to lubricate multi-party negotiations when they resumed later that year.

 Multi-Party Negotiating Forum (MPNF)

-In early March 1993, an official Multi-Party Planning Conference was held at the World Trade Centre to arrange the resumption of multi-party negotiations.
+In early March 1993, an official Multi-Party Planning Conference was held at the World Trade Centre near Johannesburg to arrange the resumption of multi-party negotiations.
 The conference established the Multi-Party Negotiating Forum (MPNF), which met for the first time on 1 April 1993.
 Over the remainder of the year, the parties to the MPNF devised and agreed to an interim Constitution, which included a list of 34 "constitutional principles" by which the envisaged constituent assembly would be bound in drafting the final constitution.